DanielFriol/web-rolling-tetris/README.md

 ﻿# web-rolling-tetris

-## Usar a extenxão prettier no vscode
+## Usar a extensão prettier no vscode